semgrep/semgrep-docs/docs/sample-ci-configs.md

 Semgrep CI will [auto-detect CI context](semgrep-ci.md#features) when running in GitHub Actions.
-Scans on pull requests will report only newly added findings.
+Scans on pull requests are diff-aware and will report only newly added findings.

 The easiest way to set up Semgrep CI integration in GitHub Actions is via [Dashboard > Projects](https://semgrep.dev/manage/projects) in Semgrep App.